 The only down side to diving Elphinstone lies in its popularity and proximity to Marsa Alam.
-Being one of the most popular diving sites in the Red Sea, Elphinstone usually has several liveaboards and day trip boats moored to it all day long.
+Being one of the most popular sites in the Red Sea, Elphinstone usually has several liveaboards and day trip boats moored to it all day long.
 Having said that, Elphinstone remains a site in the realm of advanced divers as it is an open ocean site and currents can be strong.
 The current runs in a north-south direction along the east and west walls, making this a drift dive.

 Elphinstone Reef Basics: Plateaus, wall diving and sharks